gobbyo/IoT/docs/tutorial-configure.md

 ## Configure your Windows Machine

-In this section you'll install Visual Studio Code, a few extensions, and Git for windows.
+This tutorial must be completed before any other tutorials: you'll install Visual Studio Code, a few extensions, and Git for windows.
 Finally, you'll install Python, Azure Maps and Identity Python client libraries.
-Upon completion, you'll need to reboot your machine before starting the next tutorial.

 ### Install Visual Studio Code and Extensions